Mathics3/pymathics-matplotlib/README.rst

-Test PyMathics module

-This is a Python module for Mathics that is an simple "Hello, World" example that is typically used as a minimal example for demonstration.

-Here we are demonstrating how to write a PyMathics module.
+PyMathics module to use matplotlib as a rendering endgine for Graphics.

 To install in development mode (run code from the source tree):